Tour of the show grounds

-The Exhibit Building is a work in progress.
-Begun in 2004, an addition has been added
+The Exhibit Building, located the Sawmill Complex is a work in progress.
+Begun in 2009, several

 Field Day of the Past is home to two water towers.
 The oldest of these was donated

 by Jimmy Adams of Mechanicsville in 1995 and once stood adjacent to the Sawmill Complex.
-It was relocated to a sire near the
+It was relocated to a site near the

 Gold Mine Equipment, a location much closer to the creek.
 This tower now serves as a water source for the steam engines which